AdobeDocs/experience-manager-cloud-service.en/help/release-notes/aem-cloud-changes.md

 * No changes in `/libs` are allowed at all.
   * This is not new rule, however this was not enforced in previous on-premise versions of AEM.
-* Overlays for areas in `/libs` that are allowed to be overlaid are are still permitted within `/apps`.
+* Overlays for areas in `/libs` that are allowed to be overlaid are still permitted within `/apps`.
   * Such overlays must come from Git via the CI/CD pipeline.
 * Static Template design information that is stored in `/apps` can't be edited via UI.
   * It is recommended that you leverage Editable Templates instead.